azagniotov/stubby4j/README.md

 ## Change Log
 ### 2.0.13-SNAPSHOT
-* Now supporting dynamic token replacement in the stubbed response, by leveraging regex functionality during stubbed request verification
+* Now supporting dynamic token replacement in the stubbed response, by leveraging regex functionality during stubbed request verification where each token replaced by regex capturing group

 ### 2.0.12
 * Removed flag `--watch_sleep_time`.
 The `--watch` flag can now accept an optional arg value which is the watch scan time in milliseconds.
 If milliseconds is not provided, the watch scans every 100ms.